What Does It Mean to Mortgage a Property in Monopoly: Real Estate Strategy Unveiled

 Why Mortgage a Property?

-In Monopoly, mortgage is a valuable tool that can help players overcome financial difficulties and free up some much-needed funds.
+In Monopoly, a mortgage is a valuable tool that can help players overcome financial difficulties and free up some much-needed funds.
 There are several scenarios where mortgaging a property can be advantageous:

 • To pay off debts: If you find yourself unable to afford certain expenses like rent or other obligations, mortgaging a property can provide you with the instant cash to settle your debts.